 Private self-consciousness is attention to the secret sides of you.
 Your covert feelings, beliefs, goals, and values.
 Your fantasies.
 To learn these secrets, you have to tap in.

 You can do this through journaling and meditation, walks by yourself and dream analysis.
 These are centuries-old practices of famous philosophers and psychologists that help uncover the covert self.

 It’s time to get personal.
 Motivate yourself with your own concerns.
 As the saying goes, “What other people think about you is none of your (damn) business.”

-Private self-consciousness leads with the self.
+But private self-consciousness leads with the self.
 It’s motivated by personal concerns and individual identity.
 Because who has time for everyone else’s opinions?